saxamaphone69/4chan-x/README.md

 Originally forked from [4chan X](https://github.com/ccd0/4chan-x) for [this PR](https://github.com/ccd0/4chan-x/pull/3341),
 this fork started getting some features on its own.
 See the releases.

 The 4chan XT project is a migration of 4chan X from coffeescript to TypeScript/JavaScript.
 It is named XT both as a continuation of eXTended, and a T for TypeScript.
 The goals of this project is to first get a working bundle from js/ts files, and then gradually convert js files to ts and add types as needed.

+## Install

+This fork is only distributed trough GitHub releases at this moment.
+Automatic updates are supported for the user script version, but not the chrome extension.

 ## TODO